Konya Plummer: Club career

 On 16 January 2020, Plummer was selected by Orlando Pride in the second round (10th overall) of the 2020 NWSL College Draft.
 She became the first Jamaica-born player drafted in NWSL history.
 Plummer signed a two-year contract with the team on 3 March.
 Plummer made her professional debut on 11 October versus Houston Dash.
 She appeared in two Fall Series matches in total for a combined 70 minutes.

 On 17 August 2021, Plummer was loaned to Swedish Damallsvenskan club AIK for the remainder of 2021 Damallsvenskan season.
 She made six appearances, all as a starter, helping keep three shutouts as AIK finished 10th.

 On 8 December 2021, Plummer had her Orlando Pride contract option declined and was released to the waiver wire.

 International career

 In 2018, Plummer competed in 2018 CONCACAF Women's Championship with Jamaica women's national team.

 Plummer captained the Reggae Girlz at the 2019 FIFA Women's World Cup in France.
 It was the first time a Caribbean nation had qualified for the women's tournament.
 She played every minute for Jamaica as the team was eliminated at the Group Stage after losing all three games against Brazil, Italy and Australia.

 Personal life

-In July 2022, Plummer took to social media to announce she was pregnant.
+Plummer has a son, born in July 2022.